All Night Long (Faith Evans song): Critical reception

 Chuck Taylor from Billboard found that the "trips along with beautifully layered harmonies and a sensual, commanding vocal, all about finding the vibe and taking time to make it all feel right.
 It's wholly inviting, really, and an effortless add for contemporary radio."
 Allmusic editor Jose F. Promis felt that "All Night Long" was as "equally intoxicating" as previous single "Love Like This."

 Music video

 The music video for "All Night Long" was directed by Paul Hunter.
 It depicts Evans at a secret club event that is held inside a former airport terminal.
-Guest vocalist Puff Daddy appears alongside Evans in the videos.
+Guest vocalist Puff Daddy appears alongside Evans in the video.
 Tariq Nasheed makes a cameo appearance as a bodyguard.

 Track listings

 Credits and personnel

 Credits adapted from the liner notes of Keep the Faith.